uw-comphys/openccm/publications/2403_JOSS/paper.md

 # Summary

-OpenCCM is a compartmental modelling REF software package based on flow alignment [@Vasile2024].
-It is primarily intended for flow-based processes where there is a weak coupling between composition changes, e.g. through (bio)chemical reactions, and convective mass transport in the system.
-OpenCCM integrates with two simulation software packages, OpenCMP [@Monte2022] and OpenFOAM [@OpenFOAM], allowing for ease of transfering simulation data.
+`OpenCCM` is a compartmental modelling [@Jourdan2019] software package which is based on recently-developed fully automated flow alignment compartmentalization methods [@Vasile2024].
+It is primarily intended for large-scale flow-based processes where there is a weak coupling between composition changes, e.g. through (bio)chemical reactions, and convective mass transport in the system.
+Compartmental modelling is an important approach used to developed reduced-order models [@Chinesta2017][@Benner2020] using a priori knowledge of process hydrodynamics [@Jourdan2019].
+The computational cost of large-scale reacting flow problems, such as in industrial processes with stirred-tank (bio)chemical reactors, makes direct fully-coupled simulations infeasible.
+Compartmental modelling methods, such as those implemented in `OpenCCM`, enable simulations of these processes to be performed with far less computational complexity while still capturing the key aspects of their performance.

+`OpenCCM` integrates with two simulation software packages, OpenCMP [@Monte2022] and OpenFOAM [@OpenFOAM], allowing for ease of transferring simulation data for compartmentalization.
 Additionally, it provides users with built-in functionality for calculating residence times, exporting to re-import into simulation software, and for exporting results for visualization using ParaView [@Ahrens2005].

-OpenCCM development follows the principles of ease of use, performance, and extensibility.
+`OpenCCM` development follows the principles of ease of use, performance, and extensibility.
 The configuration file-based user interface is intended to be concise, readable, and intuitive.
 Furthermore, the code base is structured and documented [@Vasile2024] and uses an internal mesh representation such that experienced users can add input-output bindings for their packages (e.g. FEniCS or ANSYS) with no modifications required to the main compartmental modelling code.

-Compartmental modelling allow for significant computational speedups compared to full CFD simulations while still providing some information about the spatial variation within the domain.
-However, traditional approaches suffer from lack of generality, too much generality, lack of physical interpretability of results, OpenCCM addresses these issues by providing a fully automated compartmental modelling method which handles the general class of flow problems through the use of a flow-based compartmentaliztion scheme and a higher-order PFR-in-series-based model for each compartment.
+While compartmental modelling is advantageous compared to direct simulations, traditional approaches suffer from lack of generality, too much generality, lack of physical interpretability of results, `OpenCCM` addresses these issues by providing a fully automated flow-informed compartmental modelling method [@Vasile2024] which uses flow-informed compartmentalization schemes and high-order models for each compartment.
-Further, the constructed model retains a one-to-one correspondence between locations within the compartment model and the original physical domain as well as built-in methods for mapping the results back onto the physical space, for both visualization purposes and for further simulations, i.e. allowing for multi-scale modelling. rather than a well-mixed CSTR-based model.
+Furthermore, the constructed compartmental models retains a one-to-one correspondence between locations within the compartments and the original spatial domain.
+Methods are included for mapping simulations results to the physical space, useful for both visualization purposes and for further approximations, i.e. multi-scale modelling.

 # Statement of Need

-While simulation-based design and analysis continues to provide valuable insights and revolutionize the engineering design process, many processes, especially in chemical engineering, are inherently challenging to simulate.
-For example, many processes in the pharmaceutical industry, bioreactors and crystalizers, contain very disparate time-scales necessitating simulations be performed with very small time-steps over very long time horizons.
-This imposes a significant computation cost which hampers or even limits the ability to use simulations for entire classes of problems.
-Compartment modelling is a form of reduced order modelling which is especially well-suited for such applications as they take advantage of those disparate time-scales in order to greatly simplify the system in the spatial domain; replacing the full CFD-domain by a network of compartments, each with a simplified set of governing equations.
+Simulation-based design and analysis continues to be widely applied in research and development of physicochemical processes, there are a large number of large time and length-scale processes which are infeasible to simulate due to computational limitations.
+For example, many processes in the pharmaceutical industry, bioreactors and crystalizers, contain dynamic phenomena with disparate time-scales.
+Typically short timescale hydrodynamics and long-time scale (bio)chemical reactions necessitate that simulations be performed with for long (reaction) times but with small (hydrodynamic) time integration steps.
+This imposes a significant computation costs which severely reduces the utility of direct simulations for entire classes of processes.
+Compartment modelling is especially well-suited for such applications in that it decouples or weakly couples short and long time-scale phenomena which results in simulations requiring several orders-of-magnitude less computational resources compared to direct simulation.

 However, there are several barrier to the more widespread us of compartment models.
-The biggest of which is the lack of software, open-source or otherwise, for automatically generating compartment models.
-There exists closed-source, AMBER [@Amber], for manually creating and solving well-mixed compartments networks, however it is cost-prohibitive to use and the lack of automatice compartmentalization severely limits its applicability for the use-cases of interest, i.e. engineering design and geometry iterations.
-There also exist open-source software, Cantera [@Cantera], for solving compartment networks, however it lacks the ability to build such a network given a simulation result.
-Further, neither of these software allow for importing CFD results and creating compartments based on those results, instead relying on expert knowledge to manually create and connect the compartments.
-The only alternative up until now, as evidenced by the compartment modelling literature, has been to manually construct the compartments and manually write out the coupled ODE/PDEs representing the mass balances over the compartments.
+The largest of these barriers is the lack of open-source software for automatic generating compartment models.
+There exists closed-source, AMBER [@Amber], for manually creating and solving well-mixed compartments networks, however it is cost-prohibitive to use and the lack of automatic compartmentalization severely limits its applicability for the use-cases of interest, i.e. engineering design and geometry iterations.
+There also exists open-source software, Cantera [@Cantera], for solving compartment networks, however it lacks the ability to build such a network given a flow information either from direct observation or simulation.
+Furthermore, neither of these software allow for usage and direct transfer of flow information from direct simulations, such as computational fluid dynamics (CFD) simulations, which are typically feasible over short timescales.
+Flow-informed compartmentalization methods are specifically developed for this use case, where compartments and their interconnections are created based on detailed flow information, instead relying on expert knowledge/insight and manual compartmentalization.
+The only option for the research community to date, supported by practice as evidenced by the compartment modelling literature REFs, is to resort to manual compartmentalization and manual development of the coupled ODE/PDEs corresponding to mass and energy balances for each compartment.

-The goal of OpenCCM is to fill this need for an open-source compartment modelling package which is user-friendly, compatible with a variety of simulation package backends, and which fits into the users existing simulation and post-processing pipeline.
-OpenCCM is built using the idea of a intermediary mesh and flow-field format allowing for the compartment modelling algorithm and spatial mapping to be simulation package agnostic, allowing users to import simulation results from their package of choice and exporting the results back into that same format.
-Currently support for OpenCMP and OpenFOAM is included.
-OpenCCM provides pre-implemented finite-difference based solvers for the resulting models and a configuration file-based user interface to allow the general simulation community to immediately take advantage of the benefits of such models, not just simulation experts.
-The user interface is designed to be intuitive, readable, and requires no programming experience - solely knowledge of the CLI.
-Users must choose between the CSTR- and PFR-based models, certain tolerances, and any reactions occurring the system but need no experience with the actual numerical implementation of the models or the mathematical derivation of net reaction rates.
+The overall aim of `OpenCCM` is to fill this need for an open-source compartment modelling package which is user-friendly, compatible with a variety of simulation package back-ends (OpenFOAM, OpenCMP), and which fits into the users existing simulation and post-processing software toolchain. `OpenCCM` was developed using an intermediary mesh and flow-field format, allowing for the compartment modelling algorithm and spatial mapping to be simulation package agnostic.
+This enables users to import flow information from direct simulation packages of their choice and export compartmental model simulation results back into that native format.

+`OpenCCM` provides pre-implemented finite-difference based solvers for the resulting models and a configuration file-based user interface to allow the general simulation community to immediately take advantage of the benefits of such models, not just simulation experts.
+The user interface is designed to be intuitive, readable, and requires no programming experience - solely knowledge of the command line interface (CLI).
+Users may choose between either well-mixed (CSTR) or spatially-varying (PFR) compartment models, and any reactions occurring the system but need no experience with the actual numerical implementation of the models or the mathematical derivation of net reaction rates.

 # Features